chuntinne05/chuntinne05/README.md

-# What 's up !
-I am Trung Tin 🤓
+# What's up !
+Welcome to my world 🌎!
 <!--
 **chuntinne05/chuntinne05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: